Category Archives: BITTITAN

 Task Launcher – Full Modal Experience

-Results — The redesign increased the customer success rate by around 80%.
-I thought it would be a nice touch to add a little bit of eye candy (.gif animation) to let the user know the app is running during the configuration process since the process takes time to mirror and migrate the customer’s profile to the cloud.
+I thought it would be a nice touch to add a little bit of eye candy (.gif animation is only supported) to let the user know the app is progressing in the configuration process.
+Deploying services on customers’ systems takes time.
+I worked with a dev (1:1) and we pushed the design by adding the animation and overhauling the entire app.

 The Design Challenge

-Deployment Pro (DMA): Before – After
+Deployment Pro Agent (DMA): Before – After